jessepav/lacygoill-wiki-backup/VM.md

     $ vboxmanage createmedium --filename ~/VB/ubuntu/ubuntu.vdi --size 10000
                                          │
-                                         └ path to the file used by VB
-                                           to emulate the hard drive
+                                         └ path to the file which will be created and used by VB to emulate the hard drive

     $ vboxmanage storagectl ubuntu --name 'SATA controller' --add sata